This post was most recently updated on December 2nd, 2019

 In order to make this authentic homemade pasta recipe, you’ll need four ingredients: extra virgin olive oil, eggs, salt, and flour.
 Note, however, that you can’t use any flour.
 You need a specific type of very soft, very fine flour, also known as “00” flour.

 It can be difficult to find “00” flour in the grocery store, so we recommend that you buy this “00” flour online!
-Also, keep in mind that this type of flour is ideal for making Neapolitan-style pizza (we’ll do another blog post on this sometime soon).
+Also, keep in mind that this type of flour is ideal for making Neapolitan-style pizza dough (we’ll do another blog post on this sometime soon).

 Making your dough by hand, versus by mixer